What is a Cataract?

 Can I Have Cataract Operations in Both Eyes Done as the Same Time?

-Although it is possible to do both surgeries at the same time, I almost never do this, because of the small risk of having a sight-threatening complication in both eyes at the same time.
+Although it is possible to do both surgeries at the same time, I very rarely do this, because of the small risk of having a sight-threatening complication in both eyes at the same time.
 However, if you are having a general anaesthetic for the operation and this is thought to be relatively high risk (for example because of lung or heart disease) I would consider simultaneous bilateral surgery and will discuss possibility with you.

 If you have decided to proceed with cataract surgery, I will do various measurements of the eye and the lens to enable me to calculate the strength of the lens implant that will be put inside the eye to replace the cloudy lens that is being removed.
 I will usually do this on the same day as I assess your eye.
 You may also need a hospital pre-assessment appointment if you are having sedation or general anaesthetic.